 - Obtain a commercial driver’s license (CDL) if you don’t already have one.
 Visit your state’s Department of Transportation, Motor Vehicle Administration, or Department of Motor Vehicles for the CDL guidelines specific to your state.

-- If you plan to operate in more than one state, obtain your International Registration Plan (IRP) tag.
-The international registration plan distributes registration fees based on the actual distance traveled in each state or Canadian province.
+- If you plan to operate in multiple states, obtain your International Registration Plan (IRP) tag.
+The international registration plan distributes fees based on the distance traveled in each state or Canadian province.
 You can get the IRP from your state’s transportation website.

 - Consider the Heavy Vehicle Use Tax – This tax is charged for trucks exceeding 55,000 pounds.
 The proceeds fund highway programs.

-- If you plan to operate in more than one state, file your BOC-3 form to ensure that you have legal coverage everywhere you go.
-The form designates a process agent in each state where a carrier maintains an office or establishes contracts.
+- If you plan to operate in multiple states, file your BOC-3 form to ensure legal coverage everywhere you go.
+The form designates a process agent where a carrier maintains an office or establishes contracts in each state.
 In addition, some companies offer blanket coverage that designates a registered agent in every U.S. state, making this process simple.

 - Drug Testing and FMCSA Clearinghouse.
-You’ll want to set up a drug-testing program and be sure you check the FMCSA Clearinghouse for CDL driver drug and alcohol program violations.
+You’ll want to set up a drug-testing program and check the FMCSA Clearinghouse for CDL driver drug and alcohol program violations.

 This list is not exhaustive.
 You may need to complete other paperwork as well.